 Sharon Kelly is a visual artist based in Belfast, Northern Ireland.
-She graduated from University of Ulster, Belfast gaining a BA (Hons) Fine Art in 1986 and gained her MFA in 1989.
-She was co-founder of Paragon Studios / PS2 where she was co- director from 1993 – 2016 and where she continues to have her studio.
+She graduated from University of Ulster, Belfast gaining a BA (Hons) Fine Art in 1986 and her MFA in 1989.
+She was co-founder of Paragon Studios / PS2 where she was co-director from 1993 – 2016 and where she continues to have her studio.

-Her practice centres on drawing and includes moving image, painting and print, exploring themes relating to the human condition – contemplations on life, loss, healing, memory and the passage of time.
+Her practice centres on drawing and includes moving image, painting and print, exploring themes relating to the human condition – contemplations on life, loss, healing, memory.
 Her work is held in public and private collections in Ireland, Britain, USA and Holland.
 Alongside her studio-based practice, Sharon has undertaken many residencies, site-specific projects in hospitals, collaborative productions with poets, dancers and choreographers and exploratory multimedia projects in the field of education across Ireland.
+Sharon is a full member of Royal Ulster Academy of Art.

 Exhibition Review by Slavka Sverakova 2017